Trouv/bevy_ecs_ldtk/book/src/explanation/game-logic-integration.md

 However, there are some pretty obvious ergonomics issues to this strategy compared to using registration:
 - You need to manually filter `EntityInstance`s for the desired LDtk entity identifier.
 - You need to manually perform the iteration of the query.
-- If you need the associated layer data, or tileset image, or tileset definition, you need to manually access these assets.
+- You may need to manually find the associated layer data, or tileset image, or tileset definition (if necessary).
 - You need to be careful not to overwrite the plugin-provided `Transform` component.

 ## A combined approach - the blueprint pattern
 At least one of these ergonomics issues can be alleviated with a combined approach.
-If you register an `LdtkEntity`/`LdtkIntCell` with a unique component, even a marker component, querying for it later won't require filtering for a particular entity instance identifier.
+If you register an `LdtkEntity`/`LdtkIntCell` with a marker component, querying for it later won't require filtering for a particular entity instance identifier.
+The plugin does that for you when giving the entity your bundle, then you can write queries that filter for the marker component instead of `EntityInstance` or `IntGridCell`.
 Furthermore, if you can add the transform-overwriting bundles within the `LdtkEntity` bundle, you won't need to tiptoe around the `Transform` in your post-processing system.

 ```rust,no_run